brucemcpherson/bmSplinter/dependencies.md

 # Google Apps Script Project: bmSplinter
-This repo (bmSplinter) was automatically updated on 7/6/2022, 1:43:12 PM by GasGit
+This repo (bmSplinter) was automatically updated on 7/15/2022, 11:39:58 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")